orcagurl17/linked-blog-starter-md/lists/spinel ID headcanons.md

 - honk/honks
 	- Spinel is so cute, I love honks cute pigtails and stretchy powers!
 I think honk should love honkself forever and ever <3
 - topsy/turvy
 	- Spinel is so cute, I love turvy cute pigtails and stretchy powers!
-I think topsy should love herself forever and ever <3
+I think topsy should love turveyself forever and ever <3